qCircuit/zoomcamp_mlops_project/README.md

 ```

 In the best case the model is updated permanently from an online datasource.
-The fit model is supported by built-in prefect logger:
+The scheduler is set during the deployment.
+Additionaly the fit model is supported by built-in prefect logger:

 ```
 @task(log_prints=True)